 As per the recommendations of the Basel Committee, the calculation of the consumption in shareholders' funds (CAD), which was calculated for the first time for the situation date of as 31 December 2011, is based on the maximum either of the last day 10-day VaR or of the average 10-day VaR over the previous 60 days multiplied with a capital multiplication factor granted by the regulator (currently set to 3).
-Furthermore, an additional charge for the Stressed VaR for a time interval of 10 days multiplied with a capital multiplication factor granted by the regulator (currently set to 3) and the Incremental Risk Charge (which replaces the former specific market risk charge) must be taken into account.
+Furthermore, an additional charge for the Stressed VaR for a time interval of 10 days multiplied with a capital multiplication factor granted by the Incremental Risk Charge (which replaces the former specific market risk charge) must be taken into account.

-The following chart shows the development of the overnight VaR for the bank's trading portfolio which was managed by trading risk management during 2013.
+The following chart shows the development of the overnight VaR for the bank's trading portfolio which was managed by trading risk management during 2014.

-Consolidated Trading Hvar 1d 2013 (in EUR million)
+Consolidated Trading Hvar 1d 2014 (in EUR million)

 Consolidated trading VaR 1d

-In EUR millions 2013 2012

-VaR as at 31 December
+In EUR millions VaR as at 31 December 2014 2013

-Highest VaR 10,1 21,5
+Highest VaR 5,10 10,1

-Lowest VaR 2,9 2,2
+Lowest VaR 1,67 2,9

-Average VaR 4,9 8,6
+Average VaR 2,77 4,9

 Backtest outliers 0 0